 Figure 1: An illustration of parsing an image into regions, curves, and curve groups. (a) is an input image which is decomposed into two layers - (b) a layer of regions and (c) a layer of curves.
-These curves are further divided into (d) free curves, (e) a parallel curve group for the fence, and (f) trees.
-Curves observe a partial order occlusion relation.
+The curves are further divided into (d) free curves, (e) a parallel curve group for the fence, and (f) the trees.
+The curves observe a partial order occlusion relation.